tarek-ait/tarek-ait/README.md

-- 🌱 I’m currently learning **fundamentals of AI, and full stack web apps**
+- 🌱 I’m currently learning **fundamentals of AI, and full stack development**

 - 👨‍💻 All of my projects are available at [https://github.com/tarek-ait](https://github.com/tarek-ait)